WeAreHausTech/ecom-elementor-widgets/README.md

 Go to the wordpress root folder

 Remove the plugin folder
-`$ rm -rf web/app/plugins/livv-ecom-elementor-widgets/`
+`$ rm -rf web/app/plugins/ecom-elementor-widgets/`

 Symlink widgets repo
-`$ ln -s ~/<path-to-where-repo-exists>/livv-ecom-elementor-widgets web/app/plugins/livv-ecom-elementor-widgets`
+`$ ln -s ~/<path-to-where-repo-exists>/ecom-elementor-widgets web/app/plugins/ecom-elementor-widgets`

-Do your changes in livv-ecom-elementor-widgets and run this comand to see the changes `$ npm run build-widgets`
+Do your changes in ecom-elementor-widgets and run this comand to see the changes `$ npm run build-widgets`